 Signs and Symptoms of Conversion Disorder

-Many of the symptoms related to conversation disorder will manifest differently in different teenagers.
-Some of the examples of symptoms that can arise in young people with conversation disorder include any combination of the following:
+Many of the symptoms related to conversion disorder will manifest differently in different teenagers.
+Some of the examples of symptoms that can arise in young people with conversion disorder include any combination of the following:

 • Difficulty swallowing